 Again, the worker-hirer relationship must meet all three parts of the test in order for the production crew worker to qualify as a contractor rather than an employee of the hiring production company.

-AB 5 has some exceptions, but few for production crew
+AB 5 has some exceptions, but few for film and TV production crew

 AB 5 does provide for a number of exceptions for certain workers and situations which if met will result in the application of the “right to control economic realities test” set forth in S.G.
 Borello & Sons, Inc. v.
 Department of Industrial Regulations which proceeded the Dynamex decision.